PotapenkoOleg/Docker-Reference/README.md

 - It has all tools, so debug is easy.
 It just plain old linux

-- It contains package manager, so installing addition soft like python's `pipenv` is not an issue
+- It contains package manager, so installing additional software like python's `pipenv` is not an issue

 - It shared among all your images.
 So if you install [postgres 13.3-buster](https://hub.docker.com/_/postgres)